moveit/moveit_tutorials/doc/motion_planning_api/motion_planning_api_tutorial.rst

 The entire code
 ---------------
-The entire code can be seen :codedir:`here in the moveit_tutorials github project<motion_planning_api>`.
+The entire code can be seen :codedir:`here in the moveit_tutorials GitHub project<motion_planning_api>`.

 .. tutorial-formatter:: ./src/motion_planning_api_tutorial.cpp

 The launch file
 ---------------
-The entire launch file is :codedir:`here <motion_planning_api/launch/motion_planning_api_tutorial.launch>` on github.
+The entire launch file is :codedir:`here <motion_planning_api/launch/motion_planning_api_tutorial.launch>` on GitHub.
 All the code in this tutorial can be compiled and run from the moveit_tutorials package.

 Running the code
 ----------------